-Wasn’t sure how slippery Upaya’s driveway might become today, so I put on the boots (and the hat) I wore in Kham, and walked.
-I got there a little early and took a few photos:
+Wasn’t sure how slippery Upaya’s driveway might become today, so I put on the boots I wore in Kham, and walked.
+I got there a little early and took a few photos.

 So unusual, to see nearly green leaves on trees that are covered with snow.
-These leaves seemed to glow:
+The leaves seemed to glow.